סילבוס קורס מתקדמים ב

 Linguistic, vocabulary, grammar and orthographic control

-Have spelling and punctuation that are reasonably accurate but may show signs of mother tongue influence.
+• Capitalization, punctuation and spelling are reasonably accurate but may show signs of mother tongue influence.

 ב. תוכן הקורס: